SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Redwoods in Muir Woods

-There are three different types of Muir Woods National Monument Tours.
-Each one offers you the chance to explore Muir Woods on your own for anywhere from 60 to 90 minutes.
+There are three different types of Muir Woods tours.
+Each one offers you the chance to explore the park on your own for anywhere from 60 to 90 minutes.

 Please keep in mind that the tours will not wait for stragglers when they are returning to SF.
 The last time I visited on a guided tour, one person did not arrive in time.
 We waited for about 10 minutes but ended up leaving them.

-This person then had to find their own way to San Francisco from Muir Woods.
-There is no cell phone reception or wifi service in the park, so this isn't an easy task.
+This person then had to find their own way back to San Francisco from Muir Woods.
+There is no cell phone reception or Wi-Fi service in the park, so this isn't an easy task.

-Be very aware of the meet-up time to return to SF and make sure you don't miss it since they allow plenty of time to explore the park here.
+Be very aware of the meet-up time to return to SF and make sure you don't miss it, since you will have plenty of time to explore.

 This is the easiest and fastest way to get to Muir Woods from San Francisco without a car.